AfeezDataWork/AfeezDataWork/README.md

 - 👀 I’m interested in data Analytics projects
 - 🌱 I’m currently learning Excel and SQL as tools for data analysis
 - 💞️ I’m looking to collaborate on any scratch data project
 - 📫 You can reach me on ajibolaoladepo@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 AfeezDataWork/AfeezDataWork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.